BillJr99/Ursinus-CS374-Fall2024/_pages/Assignments/asmt-regex.md

 match = re.search(r";", data[offset:])
 ```

 Create a text file called `somefile.txt` (or something else, and you can modify your code to use this file instead!).
 Modify the code example above to search for semicolons in your file, in a loop, printing out the span of all found matches until the `nextIndex` exceeds the length of the file data, or until no match is found.

+You will want to play around with the functions: print out their results, figure out how they work.
+Check out the `re` library documentation.
+Don't expect to understand everything at first glance - I'm asking you to explore the library as part of this exercise!
+In particular, note that `re.search` returns a `match` whose `span` is a tuple containing two items: the index of the beginning of the match, and the index of the end of the match.
+You can generate a substring using `data[match.span()[0], match.span()[1]` to view the matching text (although I suggest making variables to represent the span, the starting index, and the ending index, to improve the readability of your code!).
+However, to ensure you don't find the same match again, you will likely substring your data prior to looping using `data[offset:]`, where `offset` is the index of the end of the match.
+The next time you loop, though, you'll be given offsets that are relative to this new position!
+You'll want to add `offset` to the beginning and end of your `span` tuple values in order to obtain absolute offsets.
+Alternatively, you can leave these matches as relative offsets, and when you print the substrings themselves, add the ending index of the prior match span to the current ones to obtain a running total.

+### Modularizing this Function into a Regular Expression Processor

 Put this code into a function that returns an array of match spans for a given regular expression string and text data: